thinkful-ei-macaw/daDOM/README.md

 2. Review the code blocks in <a href="https://courses.thinkful.com/ei-int-apps-v3/checkpoint/4">Event Listeners</a>

+<b>We didn't have time to complete drills as a pair, so will do separate solo versions and save to this repo...</b>

 3. Complete the Cat Carousel Drill

 4. Complete the Return of Fizzbuzz Drill